The DeanBeat: Consumer VR is making snail-like — but steady — progress

 “The hardware is getting out of the way,” Zuckerberg said.
 “With each step, we are getting to a more immersive and natural experience.”

 I tried it out, and it was a nice demo.
-But it had not haptic — the sensation of touch — feedback, and so my hand kept going through objects.
+But it had no haptic — the sensation of touch — feedback, and so my hand kept going through objects.
 I was trying to pick up a ball and my fingers went through it.
 I worry it will fragment the platform further.
 It is promising, but needs work.

 What it takes to succeed